4 Parks Arlington Visitors Will Love

 This perfect city park is a beautiful and secluded 95.5-acre park just minutes from the heart of the nation’s capital that offers a host of family activities.
 Currently, you can enjoy nature trails, connections to the Four Mile Run, and Washington & Old Dominion (W&OD) trails (you can run, bike, or walk all or part of the 60 miles to Harpers Ferry, West Virginia from here), and a nearby dog park.

 Trails throughout this park offer a beautiful setting for bird watching and other outdoor activities.
 There are sightings of everything from woodpeckers to wood ducks and warblers.
 Also located at Glencarlyn Park at 4955 Columbia Pike, you’ll find a learning loop for young cyclists, a water bottle filler, a bike repair station, and a rain garden.
-Oh yeah, there are also playgrounds and picnic shelters – park business as usual.

 4. Fort C.F.
 Smith

-There is a half-mile of trail on the site.
+There is a half mile of trail on the site.
 The trails are of a variety of surfaces including asphalt, mulch, concrete, and gravel.
 Enjoy a stroll on the grounds while observing wildlife, open space, and historic features as outlined on interpretive signage throughout the grounds.
 Take a walking tour of Fort C.F.
 Smith Park.

 Deer, fox, rabbit, and squirrel are among the wildlife that may be observed in the park.
 Barred and Screech Owls are known to frequent the area along with other interesting wildlife who visit the Bird Creek as well.
 Bird Creek is a man-made feature, created to attract and retain migrating birds and to provide a water source for other wildlife in the park.
 Visitors can expect to see both resident and migrating birds including Scarlet Tanager, Baltimore Oriole, Eastern Meadowlark, Common Yellowthroat, Magnolia, and Black-throated Blue Warbler.
 Among the wide variety of tree species in the Ornamental Peace Garden are several unique varieties originally planted by the original owner, Dr. Hendry, including Japanese Raisin Tree, Ginko, Bottle-Brush Buckeye, English Walnut and Royal Paulownia.
 There are native hardwood forest trees and an abundant assortment of plants and flowers.